Tony Siragusa, Super Bowl champion with the Ravens, dies at 55

 Siragusa played 12 seasons in the NFL from 1990 to 2001, suiting up for the Ravens and Indianapolis Colts.

-Siragusa began a five-year tenure with the Ravens in 1997 and was part of the team's legendary 2000 defense that led Baltimore all the way to a Super Bowl XXXV victory over the New York Giants.
+Siragusa joined the Ravens as a free agent in 1997, beginning a five-year tenure in Baltimore.
+He was a starter on the team's iconic 2000 defense that led Baltimore all the way to a Super Bowl XXXV victory over the New York Giants.

+“We should never put off tomorrow for what we can do today.
+Hug your loved ones for Goose.
+We were all so blessed that God gave us that time together celebrating our 2000 team a few weeks ago.
+To the Siragusa family: We have lost a great man, but God has gained a great angel.
+May they be blessed, held and comforted by the peace he brought to everyone who encountered him.”

-Former Ravens head coach Brian Billick said: "There was no one like Goose – a warrior on the field and a team unifier with a giving, generous heart who helped teammates and the community more than most people know.
+Former Ravens head coach Brian Billick's statement read: "There was no one like Goose – a warrior on the field and a team unifier with a giving, generous heart who helped teammates and the community more than most people know.
 We would not have won the Super Bowl without him.
 This is such stunning, sad news, and our hearts go out to Kathy and the Siragusa family.”

-After hanging up the cleats, Siragusa worked as an NFL analyst and sideline reporter for FOX Sports for nine years.
-His final season with FOX Sports was in 2015.
+After hanging up the cleats, Siragusa worked as an NFL analyst and sideline reporter at FOX for nearly a decade.
+His final season with FOX was in 2015.

 Earlier Wednesday, the Ravens announced the death of 26-year-old linebacker Jaylon Ferguson.